cabforum/cabforum.org/content/posts/2023/2023-07-11-ballot-smc03-corrections-and-clarifications-for-s-mime-baseline-requirements.md

 Please forward a written notice to exclude Essential Claims by email to and a copy to the CA/B Forum public mailing list before the end of the Review Period.

 See current version of CA/Browser Forum Intellectual Property Rights Policy for details.
-See also .
-An optional format for an Exclusion Notice is available at .
+See also [/about/ipr-policy/](/about/ipr-policy/).
+An optional format for an Exclusion Notice is available at [/uploads/Template-for-Exclusion-Notice.pdf](/uploads/Template-for-Exclusion-Notice.pdf).

 ## Voting Results

 The voting period for Ballot SMC03 (Corrections and clarifications for “S/MIME Baseline Requirements”) has completed, and the ballot has passed.

-**Certificate Issuers**
+## Certificate Issuers

 21 votes total, with no abstentions: